 The Copyright Office should have autonomy over its own budget, staff, and information technology (IT).

-The Copyright Office should remain a part of the Library of Congress, with the historical deference the Library has given the Copyright Office on policy matters continuing.
+If the Copyright Office remains a part of the Library of Congress, the historical deference the Library has given the Copyright Office on policy matters should continue.

 There should be no interference with the direct line of communication that Congress has historically enjoyed with the Copyright Office for expert, impartial advice on copyright law and policy.